 Let us get to work on your behalf

 If you or somebody you care about has been injured due to the negligence of a medical professional, you may be entitled to significant compensation.
-At the Weitz Firm, we are dedicated to helping victims secure the compensation they deserve, which can include
+At The Weitz Firm, LLC, we are dedicated to helping victims secure the compensation they deserve, which can include

 Coverage of all medical expenses related to the medical mistake